fsharp/fsharp.org/mentorship/register.md

 Applications for the Fall 2019 mentorship round (#7) are now open.
 Both prospective _mentors_ and _mentees_ need to apply [here](https://forms.gle/ooJHNn5i4hGzK2TT7).
 Applications close on August 31, 2019.

 You must be a member of the F# Software Foundation (FSSF) to apply.
-Membership is free - see http://foundation.fsharp.org/membership
+Membership is free - see [the membership page](http://foundation.fsharp.org/membership) for details.

-Imposter Syndrome Disclaimer (for prospective mentors)
+## Imposter Syndrome Disclaimer (for prospective mentors)

 You can be a mentor!
 You really can!